Welcome from the Director, Professor Anna Reading:

 I would encourage you to view our range of past and current projects.
-Plans are afoot to develop further projects in 2020/21, some of which will support the Faculty’s Rapid Response to Black Lives Matter and research on diversity and inclusion, and including the development of new research partnerships with the likes of Migrateful and The Young Foundation.
+In 2020/21, we are supporting the Faculty’s Rapid Response to Black Lives Matter and research on diversity and inclusion, and developing new research partnerships with Migrateful and The Young Foundation.

 Through such work and through our research centres, the AHRI frees imaginations and unleashes potential to create rich research and lifelong learning opportunities for staff, students and communities.
 By embracing diverse voices, we question fixed ways of thinking and doing.
 Together, we are finding new ways to mutually understand difficult challenges, both big and small.

 One minute with interview...with Professor Anna Reading